jasongwartz/pihole2influx/README.md

 Run using:
 ```
 docker run --name=pihole2influx \
-  -e ENVIRONMENT_VARIABLE=value       # see below for options
+  -e ENVIRONMENT_VARIABLE=value \       # see below for options
   jasongwartz/pihole2influx:arm32v6
 ```

+The default image `jasongwartz/pihole2influx:arm32v6` is built for ARM devices (will work on all Raspberry Pi models).

 Configuration:
 The following parameters can be customised using environment variables: